MicrosoftDocs/win32/desktop-src/MSIPC/rights.md

 - Ipcprot.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Rights

 Rights Management Services SDK 2.1 defines the following rights, which are enforced by your application.

 > [!Note]
 > AD RMS-enabled applications can interpret these rights differently.
 This is intended as a general description for how these rights are typically used.
 Consult the documentation of the specific application for information about how these rights are enforced.
 For more information, see [AD RMS Policy Template Considerations](https://TechNet.Microsoft.Com/library/dd996658.aspx).

 <dl> <dt>